QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

 This methodology looks favorably at companies whose earnings in the latest 2 quarters begin spurting 25% more than the typical earnings growth rate.
 For instance, companies whose earnings were growing 15%, but began jumping 40% in the latest few quarters, are considered highly attractive.
 FPBF, who has seen earnings growth of 28.9% from Q6 to Q2 and 48.7% from Q5 to Q1, far surpasses its typical earnings growth rate of -0.3%.
 FPBF's earnings growth is highly admirable.

 CURRENT PRICE LEVEL: [FAIL]

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 FPBF's pricing data is not available, hence an opinion cannot be rendered at the current time.

 This methodology likes to see confirmation from this indicator when buying as a sign of a company's recently strong momentum.
 It shows a company's weekly performance in comparison to the overall market, as measured by the S&P 500.
 Look for a general upward trend in weekly relative strength, as the best stocks usually act better than the overall market.
-FPBF's relative strength trend has been declining over the last 4 months.
-This is a negative sign.
+FPBF's relative strength trend has been increasing over the last 4 months.
+This type of price action is favorable.

 PRICE PERFORMANCE COMPARED TO ALL OTHER STOCKS: [FAIL]